icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 > In the case of a cloud, where the water drops are not of uniform size, but instead follow a pattern of size distribution, the rate of impingement can be computed if the distribution is known or assumed.
-The rate of water impingement at any po1nt is the sum of all the rates of impingement of the volume of water contained in each drop s1ze.
+The rate of water impingement at any point is the sum of all the rates of impingement of the volume of water contained in each drop s1ze.
 Equation (8) then becomes:
 ![Equation 8](images/naca-tn-1472/Equation8.png)